Decays $B\rightarrow D_{\left(s\right)}^{\left(*\right)}h$ ($h=\pi,\rho$) in confined covariant quark model: Results, conclusion

 \section{Results, conclusion}

-Our results are summarized in Table \ref{Tab:results}.
+Our results are summarized in Table \ref{Tab:results}, the error on branching fractions is estimated to be 20\%.
 The precision of the description of the experimental data is limited, as seen in Fig \ref{fig:ccqmPDG}.
-The CCQM numbers are in agreement with those measurements which provide upper limits and in two other cases they lay inside 1$\sigma$ error of the measured value.
+The central values of the CCQM numbers are in agreement with those measurements which provide upper limits and in two other cases they lay inside 1$\sigma$ error of the measured value.
 For the rest, the CCQM provides mostly fair estimates of the experimental numbers, usually within the factor of two.
 However, also in these situations the difference in terms of standard deviations can be large, if the measured point has a small error.
 From this point of view large deviations are seen for color-suppressed processes\footnote{We use process numbers as in Table \ref{Tab:results}.} (15)(17) and for those with $B\rightarrow D^{\left(*\right)}$ transition (1)(9)(21).
 Since the factorization assumption has no solid justification for the color-suppressed decays we address, we attribute the observe difference in (15)(17) to its breaking.
 Concerning processes (1)(9)(21), they have rather small experimental errors which may partly explain the large differences in terms of sigmas.
 One may also notice that they share the same set of form factors which implies correlation in their behavior and one indeed observes important overestimation also for other $B\rightarrow D^{\left(*\right)}$ processes, e.g. (5)(12).
 Actually, an overestimation is seen for almost all $D_{1}$ and $D_{3}$ decays (with the exception of (19)), the overestimation is just more pronounced for some processes than for others.
-Such systematic shift is somewhat surprising, but we are not the first to observe it, the authors of \cite{Iguro:2020ndk} notice the same behavior in similar decays.
+Such systematic shift is somewhat surprising, but we are not the first to observe it, see \cite{Huber:2016xod, Bordone:2020gao}.
+The authors of \cite{Iguro:2020ndk} notice the same behavior in similar decays too.
 They argue that it is difficult to provide a solid explanation within the Standard Model and thus propose new physics mechanisms.
-It seems our results confirm their observations, which they label as ``novel puzzle''.
+Our results seem to confirm their observations, which they label as ``novel puzzle''.
+New physics explanations are also investigated in \cite{Cai:2021mlt}.
+The comparison of our results with those of other authors is shown in Table \ref{tab:comparisonWithOthers}.